ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/contribute-documentation/terminology.md

    </td>
    <td><ul>

-<li>An AMP story format is free and part of the open web.
+<li>The AMP story format is free and part of the open web.
 <li>AMP stories immerse readers in fast-loading full-screen experiences.  </li></ul>

    </td>